-The recipe makes 18 regular size cupcakes, I thought I’d make 12 regular and 12 mini-cakes
+The recipe makes 18 regular sized cupcakes; I made 12 regular sized and 12 mini cupcakes

 Remove from oven and cool in pan for 2-3 minutes.
 This picture makes them look a bit pale, but they are a beautiful light orange color.